South America·Uruguay·Updated May 3, 2026

 What scams target tourists in Montevideo?

-The most frequently reported tourist scams in Montevideo are Fake Vacation Rental with Photos, Fake Police Identity Check in Ciudad Vieja, Airport Taxi Overcharging, with 2 classified as high severity.
+The most frequently reported tourist scams in Montevideo are Fake Police Identity Check in Ciudad Vieja, Fake Vacation Rental with Photos, Currency Exchange Shortchanging on Avenida 18 de Julio, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Buenos Aires and Lima.
+Similar patterns are also documented in Valparaíso and Mendoza.

 Are taxis safe in Montevideo?

-Taxis in Montevideo carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Montevideo carry documented risk for tourists — 2 transport-related scams are on record.
 Pre-book a transfer through your hotel or use the Uber app.
 Confirm the price before getting in.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Montevideo safe at night for tourists?